joexu22/llama2-finetune/Memo.md

 ## Nature of the Company

-I will advocate for trying to build a different kind of company.
-On the technical front, we will need sophisticated methods of gathering and using data, fast ways to react to information, better ways to make informed operating decisions, and great ways to execute tasks.
+I will advocate for building a different kind of company.

+On the business front, we should possess and secure the ability to abstract our underlying business processes.
+We should focus on digitalizing our business processes to better enable AI and automation.
+In that, we will have an advantage in analysis and deploying AI solutions as economically as possible in a deliberate step by step fashion.
+On the technical front, we can scale faster, innovate faster, and personalize better by applying AI, analytics, networks, software, and automation.
+We will need to develope and procure sophisticated methods of gathering and using data.
+We'll need fast ways to react to information, better ways to make informed operating decisions, and efficient ways to execute tasks.
-With AI, we can scale faster, we can innovate faster, and ew can personalize better.
-We can use AI, analytics, networks, and automation to build a digital foundation that will allow us to scale and innovate faster.

-“target new processes to digitize and enable, through analytics and AI”

-Our goal should be to abstract our underlying business processes and apply AI + automation as liberally as possible.

-AI are the workers of the future

-In building a company we must constantly ask, "How does our company flourish in the age of AI"

-We as a startup must put AI first in designing our company.

-We most architect our firm so that we can build the right skills, capabilities, and culture to drive an increasingly digital/AI-centric operating model.
+In building the firm we must constantly ask: "How does our company flourish in the age of AI?".
+A focus on deliberate use of AI should be forefront when we architect our firm so that we can shape the right skills, capabilities, and culture to drive an increasingly digital/AI-centric operating model.
 We most weave AI into the fabric of our firm.

-digitization and analytics

-build a company based on AI/ML foundations
+We need to build a company that has an AI/ML foundation.

-full potential opportunities and challenges

-"build upon existing expertise"

-Mastiffs were originally bred as war dogs, hunting dogs, and guard dogs.
-They were used to protect land, livestock, and other property, and can take down humans and large animals.
-Today, they still work alongside people as police dogs, military dogs, and guard dogs
+The future is full of potential opportunities and challenges.
+We need be aware about our existing expertise and apply as we see the opportunity.
+The firm is the big dog in the pound.
+A shepard for the followers.

+Since a mastiff is a shepard dog, we'd be herding llamas.

+Also, we must adopt an actual mastiff as mascot.

 ## Forward Thinking - Analysis

-A mastiff is a shepard dog... we are herding llamas

-We must adopt an actual Mastiff

-As and startup, our best bet is to set trends that will ultimately continue to propel us... always keep ahead and make sure that the tools that we do leave behind future accelerate our destination.

-To the end of what makes a better life.

-making money in the AGI space

-finding a good life

-finding a good community

-making things feel good

-good vibes

-The business landscape is changing - AI will consume the world.
-Not an industry will not be touched.
-There will be opportunities for us if we have the right skills, capabilities, and culture to drive an digital first operating model - gears towards autonomous AI driven processes.
+As a startup hoping to bring AI technologies to market, we need to stay on, or be adjacent to, the leading edge of AI innovation.
+It'll be necessary for us to set trends that propel the firm ahead, while creating tools that accelerate human progress.
+I believe we have the capabilities to make an valuable product and be rewarded for it.
+We as individuals are banding together as a company to accomplish a goal that we cannot accomplish alone.
+It is my belief that building together as friends who have the shared goals and as professional peers with complementary skills will surely lead to success.

+The business landscape is shifting, but by embracing AI, we can thrive in this new era.
+Our future will be defined by how we steer AI's potential today.
+I'm excited to set course on this journey with you.